top of page

 From antibiotics to analgesics, explosives to pesticides, electrochemically activated (ECA) molecules is a very large class of application-based molecules, so large that they can be any type of molecule so long as they're electrochemically activated.

 The real power comes from antibiotics, like Penicillin: the scale and volume of antibiotic use for eight (8) billion people is driving global antibiotic resistances and deaths.
-However, if you were to protect existing antibiotics from developing resistant strains of microorganisms with a CGP-specific charperone, one that bacteria cannot metabolize, you can retain the effectiveness of your limited selection of antibiotics longer.
-By only having antibacterial effects achieved via CGP use resistance development can be slowed, the reserved antibiotics can be better protected, and new forms of antibiotics can be developed.
+The current World Health Organization estimates that nearly 4.95 million people die per year due to associated antimicrobial resistant infections [1].
+However, if you were to protect existing antimicrobials from developing resistant strains of microorganisms with a CGP-specific charperone, one that microbes cannot metabolize, you can retain the effectiveness of your limited selection of antimicrobials longer.
+By only having antibacterial effects achieved via CGP use resistance development can be slowed, the reserved antimicrobials can be better protected, and new forms of antimicrobials can be developed.

 This self-same ECA-principle holds true for several other molecule classes like pain-killers; disinfectants; epoxies; glues and adhesives; additional oncologics; pesticides; demolition and explosive agents; colorful dyes and printer inks; and, even food flavors and ingredients.